GBRic/github-pages-with-jekyll/index.md

 ## Project idea

-My project called ???? is an online platform that enables skilled IT professionals such as programmers, freelancers or web-designers to be connected with customers seeking hard – or software solutions for any purpose.
-It serves small businesses in need of networking solutions and advice, households that want to transform their property with smart home tech as well as IT professionals who seek to earn a side income.
+My project called ???? is an online platform that enables programmers, web-designers and other skilled professionals to connect with customers seeking IT solutions.
+It serves small businesses in need of networking solutions and households that want to transform their property with smart home tech. ??? connects them with IT professionals who give advice, improve existing systems or create customisations.

+Smart gadgets, via the "Internet of things" (IOT), today bring improved quality of life to patients and elderely people, enhance the performance of professionals and deliver convenience to people around the globe.
 Small things can make a huge difference.
-A proximity sensor attached to an automatic sliding door provides elegant convenience.
-Teachers using a program to build their individualized lesson plans, rather than typing them over and over again, can save time.
+A sensor designed to measure, detect or capture a thing can be accessible via remote control and access.
+Different single components can be programmed to recognise each other and pass on data and respond to user inputs.
+Fridges can talk to their hungry owners and order food.
 Home automation is growing in Australia.
-Projections are a 40.6 percent household penetration by 2023, up by 19.5% from this year's estimates.
+Projections are a 40.6 percent household penetration by 2023, up by 19.5% from this year's estimates. https://www.statista.com/outlook/279/107/smart-home/australia
+There are millions of accessible options and ways to improve someones life using existing technologies.
+Installing these systems, individuals or professional companies can mostly rely on predesigned applications.
+Depending on the need or purpose of the set-up however, even very basic set-ups need a minimum level of technological understanding and the most creative solutions are provided by people with advanced knowledge of the technology.
+IN essence, not everyone is aware or possesses the know-how to make those changes, while on the other hand, for many graduating IT professionals, getting hands on work experience is valuable for their future careers.

+There are two types of users on ???.